“It is our Collective and Individual Responsibility, To preserve and tend to the world in which we LIVE.” -Dalai Lama

 Committee Members:

-• Peggy Malandra
+- Peggy Malandra

-• Dick O’Hern
+- Dick O’Hern

-The Environmental Advisory Council (EAC) plays a crucial role in advising the Borough on environmental matters.
+The Environmental Advisory Committee (EAC) plays a crucial role in advising the Borough on environmental matters.
 The EAC evaluates and recommends policies to promote sustainable practices, conservation, and environmental awareness.
 It conducts research, engages in community education, and advocates for responsible environmental stewardship.

 ___________________________________________________________________________________